Denis Fast, Chairman

 Chad Morris, Director

 Meet our youngest board member, Chad Morris.
 Having grown up in the Willamette Valley but vacationing in Central Oregon, it didn’t take Chad and his new bride much time to pack up and move to Bend, Oregon.
 Within a three month period, both graduated college, were married and moved to Bend to enjoy the beer, hiking, camping, fishing and mountain air we’re famous for.
-Eleven years and two kids later, they haven’t looked back.
+Two kids later, they haven’t looked back.